Chunking

 • Liquid

-To chunk up from; ask
+To chunk up, ask

 part to whole what is this part of?